 Valentine Literacy Activity for Preschoolers

-Add a simple literacy activity to your Valentine theme with heart shape letters-of-the-alphabet cards.
+Fun literacy activities can be added to your Valentine theme with heart shape letters-of-the-alphabet cards.
 These DIY cards are easy to make and provide opportunities to support the development of letter recognition skills.

 Privacy and Disclosure